equaleyes/Injector/README.md

 If you so desire, you can use Injector to automatically bind the `OnClickListener` like this:

 1. Set the XML property of the view `android:clickable="true"`
-2. Define a View.OnClickListener (can also pass any class implementing this instance)
+2. Define a `View.OnClickListener` (You can also pass any class implementing this instance)

 The only difference is the injecting part: